Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 cube 74:
 - By bugpesto.
-- References the modified bear from Radiohead [fixme] (make eyes bigger).
+- References the modified bear from Radiohead.

 cube 75:
 - By AlexisDrawz.